-SAFETEA-LU continues the provisions in TEA-21 and in the CAAA which supports transportation planning activities that maximize mobility and accessibility and protect the human and natural environments.
+SAFETEA-LU continues support for transportation planning activities that maximize mobility and accessibility, and protect the human and natural environments.
 This is achieved through a continuing, cooperative, and comprehensive transportation planning process that results in a long-range transportation plan that is implemented in a short range program of projects.